technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- prototypes to narrow down what is going wrong when trying to solve Grid7 puzzle
+  - try to store the last consistent state of the puzzle during solver run
+  - exit solver loop with exception as soon as inconsistent state is reached
+  - first version of consistency check for candidates
+  - first version of pdf output for unsolved puzzles (with/without candidates)
 - cleaned up BoxLineReduction
 - revised pointing pairs to pointing tuples
     - PointingPairs strategy already covers triplets -> rename it to PointingTuples